cgoliver/zminerva/README.md

 ###Security
 If you're worried about providing your login credentials to a mysterious program (you damn well should be), have a look at the source code first.
 It's all free and open software.

+###Disclaimer
+By default, the check interval is set to 5 minutes.
+That's recommended.
+I suggest you do not spam McGill by setting this any lower.

+This program does not actually register you for classes.
+That's on you.
+Automatic class registering and dropping would be really easy to set up, but I figured it's probably best not to mess with that.

 ##Notes
 Only does undergrad for now.
 Tested with [selenium 2.34.0](https://pypi.python.org/packages/source/s/selenium/selenium-2.34.0.tar.gz)